devazx/StoreProjectSystem_BackEnd/README.md

   "Project with focus in .NET / ASP.NET / MySQL / Entity / Identity / Token / JWT"

-## structure MVC with AutoMapper
+## Structure MVC with AutoMapper
-  "Project
+  "Project"
-    ⨽ Controllers  (Controllers with a Functions at Services) ⨽ Data
+"    ⨽ Controllers  (Controllers with a Functions at Services)" "    ⨽ Data"
-          ⨽Dtos ( Mask profiles for connection Models with only info required and yours functions) ⨽ Enums (Makes it easier a maintenance and addition a new classification products) ⨽ Migrations
+"       ⨽Dtos ( Mask profiles for connection Models with only info required and yours functions)" "    ⨽ Enums (Makes it easier a maintenance and addition a new classification products)" "    ⨽ Migrations"
-    ⨽ Models ( Models required at system )
+"    ⨽ Models ( Models required at system ) "
-    ⨽ Profiles (configure profiles in AutoMapper between Models with Dtos) ⨽ Services (Create a second layer at security connection DB)"
+"    ⨽ Profiles (configure profiles in AutoMapper between Models with Dtos)" "    ⨽ Services (Create a second layer at security connection DB)"

 it`s a informative package with a frameworks in a project: